utelecon/utelecon.github.io/en/utokyo_account/mfa/yubikey-totp.md

 This page introduced how to register and sign in by a verification method as YubiKey security key and Yubico Authenticator app for multi-factor authentication for UTokyo Accounts.

-YubiKey could also cooperate with another advanced security system “FIDO” for the multi-factor authentication, so please refer to the [FIDO security key in Multi-Factor Authentication for UTokyo Accounts](fido-security_key) for more details.
-Additionally, even if YubiKey is registered as a FIDO security key, it still can be also registered as an authentication app (which is useful as it allows you to sign in to [some systems where FIDO is not available](fido-security_key#unsupported-system).
+YubiKey could also cooperate with another advanced security system “FIDO” for the multi-factor authentication, so please refer to the ["FIDO security key in Multi-Factor Authentication for UTokyo Accounts"](fido-security_key) (in Janpanese) for more details.
+Additionally, even if YubiKey is registered as a FIDO security key, it still can be also registered as an authentication app (which is useful as it allows you to sign in to ["some systems where FIDO is not available"](fido-security_key#unsupported-system) (in Japanese).

 ## Registration procedures for Yubico Authenticator